bhavukm/terraform-project-1/README.md

       (C). cd to the new directory: _cd terraform_

       (D).
-Create the main.tf file: _vim main.tf_(file is available in this repo - **please fill out the 5 placeholders in the file - MANDATORY STEP**)
+Create the main.tf file: _vim main.tf_(file is available in this repo - **please fill out the 7 placeholders in the file - MANDATORY STEP**)

-      5 Placeholders: your-ami-id, LT-security-group-id, your-email-id, alb-security-group-id, your-vpc-id
+      7 Placeholders: your-ami-id, LT-security-group-id, your-email-id, alb-security-group-id, your-vpc-id, subnet-id-1, subnet-id-2

       (E).
 Initiate Terraform backend: _terraform init_